kerspoon/MulCal/README.md

 1. accessibility mode for GUI - pressing esc should give floating id's to each click-able, typing that id clicks the thing.
 1. make `display-precision = 2` & `eval-precision = 20` in settings and to allow better maths.
 1. package using a launcher so all mac people need is to double click and windows sees an exe.
+1. it may may more sense for comments, save & load to require quoted text.

 Classes
 ----